kderrick/week-1-project/README.md

 ## Description

 This was the first indiviudal project that was done the first week of my time at Epicodus.
 It was a practice in using HTML, CSS and Bootstrap.
+While being very simple, this repository has been kept for posterity.

 ## Setup/Installation Requirements